 Diagnostic drugs for Brugada syndrome

 These sodium channel blocking drugs are used to test for Brugada syndrome in patients suspected of Brugada syndrome but without a spontaneous type-1 Brugada ECG (see below).
-Tests should always be performed under continuous ECG monitoring and controlled conditions (see also Antzelevitch et al. 2005).
-To diagnose Brugada syndrome instead of solely a Brugada ECG, there are several other criteria which should be met (see the consensus reports: Wilde et al. 2002 and Antzelevitch et al. 2005)
+Tests should always be performed under continuous ECG monitoring and controlled conditions (see also Antzelevitch 2005).
+Drug administration during the tests differs per drug used but regularly the drug is administred in 5 to 10 minutes either continuously or in 1 minute intervals (see table below) untill a diagnostic ECG, arrhythmias, excessive conduction abnormalities or maximal dose are reached.
+Post-test monitoring depends on the half life of the chosen drug (ajmaline several minutes, flecainide 20 hours, procainamide 3-4 hours), and is recommended untill the ECG has returned to baseline conditions.
+To diagnose Brugada syndrome instead of solely a Brugada ECG, there are several other criteria which should be met (see the consensus reports: Wilde 2002, Antzelevitch 2005 and Priori 2013,)

 Notes about the lists: